-- On 1 April 2018, new rules come into force making it unlawful to let properties in England and Wales below a certain energy efficiency rating
+- On 1 April 2018, new rules came into force making it unlawful to let properties in England and Wales below a certain energy efficiency rating

-- A quarter to a third of properties are currently at risk of falling below the minimum standard
+- 17% of commercial EPCs are currently rated E and are therefore at risk of falling below the minimum standard

 This article counts towards accumulating your annual CII CPD structured learning hours for Real Estate.